 How You Can Avoid Value Traps or Protect Against Them

-For most investors, the answer to avoiding value traps is avoiding individual stocks entirely as they lack the financial, accounting, and managerial skills required to evaluate specific firms; to buy index funds, instead, regularly dollar cost averaging into them, preferably within the confines of a tax shelter such as a Roth IRA.
+For most investors, the answer to avoiding value traps is to avoid individual stocks entirely as they lack the financial, accounting, and managerial skills that are needed to evaluate specific firms; to buy index funds, instead, regularly dollar-cost averaging into them, preferably within the confines of a tax shelter such as a Roth IRA.

 One classic example of doing your homework to find that what appears to be a value trap is not, in fact, a value trap is the American Express salad oil scandal of the 1960's.
-A young Warren Buffett made a lot of money - money that went on to serve as the basis of his Berkshire Hathaway fortune—by calculating the maximum potential damage the credit card company would face if everything possible went wrong, realizing investors had become too pessimistic.
+A young Warren Buffett made a lot of money—which went on to serve as the basis of his Berkshire Hathaway fortune—by calculating the maximum potential damage the credit card company would face if everything possible were to go wrong, realizing that investors had become too pessimistic.
 The business would be fine.